ralphboadi/ralphboadi/README.md

-# sales-revenue-dashboard-sql
-SQL Project that analyzes sales and revenue data for dashboard reporting
+# 📊 Sales Revenue Dashboard (SQL Project)

+This project analyzes a sample Superstore dataset using SQL to generate key business insights for dashboard reporting.

+---

+## 📁 Project Structure